f-alizada/arcade/Documentation/Maestro/New-Inter-Branch-Merge-Approach.md

 - Workflow will read the configuration file from the source-repository/configuration_file_branch/configuration_file_path
   - If the configuration for triggered branch does not exist, the workflow will stop
-- Having that the configuration is presented, the PR will be created into the configured branch
+- Having that the configuration is presented and all branches are presented, the PR will be created into the configured branch

 ## Onboarding